Envirometrix/PredictiveSoilMapping/01-Introduction.md

     use the most detailed soil polygon maps and focus on polygons with the very highest thematic purity.

+Pseudo-observations are not an optimal solution to gaps in representation of landscape features, but are often necessary is one plans to apply complex non-linear models for PSM purposes.

 ## Soil databases and soil information systems {#soil-databases}